greenelab/deep-review/sections/02_intro.md

 histology, which requires interpretation by experts, or assessment of molecular markers such as cell surface receptors or gene expression.
 One example is the PAM50 approach to classifying breast cancer where the expression of 50 marker genes divides breast cancer patients into four subtypes.
-Significant heterogeneity still remains within these four subtypes [@doi:10.1200/JCO.2008.18.1370 @doi:10.1158/1078-0432.CCR-13-0583].
+Substantial heterogeneity still remains within these four subtypes [@doi:10.1200/JCO.2008.18.1370 @doi:10.1158/1078-0432.CCR-13-0583].
 Given the increasing wealth of molecular data available, a more comprehensive subtyping